 Aggressive, fast, and typically angry, it’s the Arizona giant centipede.
-There are two known types of centipedes living in the Sonoran Desert.
+There are 2 known types of centipedes living in the Sonoran Desert.
 One is the common desert centipede and the other is the giant desert centipede.
 Centipedes usually live in tropical regions, but they also live in deserts, and beach environments.
 Centipedes are found under rocks, bark, logs, crevices, leaf litter, and soil.
 I have not yet met one that didn’t seem to be a bit on the aggressive side.
 The other fun things about them are that it’s tough to tell which end is the business end and even if you grab them by the tail end, they can still whip around and deliver their telltale bite.
 Welcome to Arizona, where, like Australia, there are many critters that would like to kill you.

 First the Stats…